6 Best Horseback Riding Boots for Beginners

 They are also available in a front lace paddock boot.

 If you’re looking for paddock boots that can be used for riding and are sturdy enough to hold up to working in a barn, then Ariat has you covered!
-These boots are the perfect cross of riding and barn boots, and we know you’ll love their practical double-duty capability.
-They’re stylishly made with flexible, lightweight construction and shock-absorbing cushions for safety, stability, style, and comfort.
+We love these boots because of their soft, fully washable leather combined with 4LR™ technology for support and cushioning.
+They’re stylishly made with flexible leather construction and shock-absorbing cushions for safety, stability, style, and comfort.
 They are available in black.

 Best Riding Boots for Kids